For full reports and exact statements of the CRCNA position on a particular issue, see references provided below.

 Another study committee was assigned to reexamine and set forth the biblical teachings on divorce and remarriage and to formulate pastoral guidelines with respect to divorce and remarriage.
 This third study committee reported to Synod 1980, which accepted the report's biblical teaching on marriage, divorce, and remarriage and adopted the report's Guidelines for the Ministry of the Church.
 This report is summarized in the church's position stated above.
 Later overtures and appeals regarding the guidelines have not been sustained by synod.

 Synod 2013 received two overtures requesting guidance on applying the CRC’s position in light of the legalization of same-sex marriage in Canada (since 2005) and in many U.S. states, and synod responded by appointing a study committee to report to Synod 2016.
 (In the meantime the United States legalized same-sex marriage nationwide on June 26, 2015.)
-In response to the Committee to Provide Pastoral Guidance re Same-sex Marriage, Synod 2016 received the committee’s majority report and minority report as information and decided to “appoint a new study committee to articulate a foundation-laying biblical theology of human sexuality that pays particular attention to biblical conceptions of gender and sexuality” (Acts of Synod 2016, pp. 919).
+In response to the Committee to Provide Pastoral Guidance re Same-sex Marriage, Synod 2016 received the committee’s majority report and minority report as information, recommended a portion of the minority report to the churches as pastoral guidance, and decided to “appoint a new study committee to articulate a foundation-laying biblical theology of human sexuality that pays particular attention to biblical conceptions of gender and sexuality” (Acts of Synod 2016, pp. 919).
 Synod also decided “to place a reference to the pastoral guidance of the minority report as a new Supplement to Church Order Article 69-c” (Acts 2016, p.
 918).
 The new Supplement, Article 69-c states that “the pastoral guidance . . . recommended in the minority report . . . represents one example of how synod has determined that a marriage is considered to be in conflict with the Word of God.”

 Acts of Synod 1908, pp. 31, 39, 42